Adishsss/Adishtest/README.md

 # Adishtest
-  Just a tesing,What are u looking for?
+  Just a tesing,What r u looking for?